A Luna \'etale slice theorem for algebraic stacks: Introduction

 \subsection{Generalizations}

-Using a similar argument, one can in fact establish a generalization of Theorem \ref{T:field} to the relative and mixed characteristic setting.
+Using similar arguments, one can in fact establish a generalization of Theorem \ref{T:field} to the relative and mixed characteristic setting.
 This requires developing some background material on deformations of linearly reductive group schemes, a more general version of Theorem \ref{key-theorem} and a generalization of the formal functions theorem for good moduli spaces.
-To make this paper more accessible, we have decided to postpone the relative statement until a future paper.
+To make this article more accessible, we have decided to postpone the relative statement until the follow-up article \cite{ahr2}.

-If $G_x$ is not reductive, it is possible that one could find an \'etale neighborhood $([\Spec A/GL_n],w)\to (\cX,x)$.
+If $G_x$ is not reductive, it is possible that one could find an \'etale neighborhood $([\Spec A/\GL_n],w)\to (\cX,x)$.
 However, this is not known even if $\cX=B_{k[\epsilon]}G_\epsilon$ where $G_\epsilon$ is a deformation of a non-reductive algebraic group~\cite{mathoverflow_groups-over-dual-numbers}.

-In characteristic $p$, the linearly reductive hypothesis in Theorem \ref{T:field} is quite restrictive.
-Indeed, an algebraic group $G$ over an algebraically closed field $k$ of characteristic $p$ is linearly reductive if and only if $G^0$ is a torus and $|G/G^0|$ is coprime to $p$ \cite{nagata}.
+In characteristic $p$, the linearly reductive hypothesis in Theorems \ref{T:field} and \ref{T:smooth} is quite restrictive.
+Indeed, a smooth affine group scheme $G$ over an algebraically closed field $k$ of characteristic $p$ is linearly reductive if and only if $G^0$ is a torus and $|G/G^0|$ is coprime to $p$ \cite{nagata}.
 We ask however: